 User-Centered Design Resources

-You may get help from the following resources to get better at user-centered design process.
+You may get help from the following resources and go through some guidelines to get better at design process.

 User-Centered Design Books